cit-upenn/cit-591-projects-fall-2016-swap_notes/README.md

 In our model, each pdf page is a vector in an n-dimensional vector space, where n denotes the number of distinct words in the universe.
 The length and the direction of the vector represents the frequency of each word.
 In other words, a page is represented as an unordered collection of words.

-After obtaining the log-weighted normalized value for each vector, we use the cosine value between each vector to measure their similarity.
+After obtaining the log-weighted normalized value for each vector, we use the cosine value (angular difference) between each vector to measure their similarity.
 In this case, the cosine is simply the dot product of the two vectors.

 We use array lists to store the keywords and use hash maps to contain the score (cosine values).